levilansing/cocos2d-ScrollNode/README.md

 // make the scrollbars appear and fade out
 - (void)flashScrollbars;
-// show or hide the interface (scrollbars)
+// check if the interface should be visible (used for custom scrollbar ui)
 - (BOOL)shouldShowInterface;
 ```